Gostyń

-Gostyń (Gostyn, 1941-45: Gostingen) is a town in western Poland, seat of the Gostyń County and Gmina Gostyń in the Greater Poland Voivodeship (from 1975 to 1998 in Leszno Voivodship).
+Gostyń is a town in western Poland, seat of the Gostyń County and Gmina Gostyń in the Greater Poland Voivodeship (from 1975 to 1998 in Leszno Voivodship).
 According to 31 December 2023 data its population was 27,846.

 The main landmark of Gostyń is Basilica of Święta Góra (Holy Hill), the main Marian sanctuary of the archdiocese of Poznań and a masterpiece of Pompeo Ferrari, with the monastery of the Oratory of Saint Philip Neri.

 Geography

 The total area of Gostyń is 10.79 km².
 The town comprises 1% of the area of the county and 8% of the commune, according to Główny Urząd Statystyczny.

+Transport

+National Road 12 used to pass through Gostyń.
+On Friday 12 December 2025 a new bypass opened which diverted the road to the north of the town.
+National Road 12 connects Łęknica on the German border to Dorohusk-Berdyszcze on the Ukrainian border.
+National Road 12 intersects with major motorways and expressways, including the A18 near Żary and the A1 near Piotrków Trybunalski.

+There is no railway connection to Gostyń, however local buses link it to nearby Leszno and Jarocin.